 For those who grow bonsai indoors, be sure to give your seedlings plenty of light so they remain compact and don't "stretch" trying to reach the sun.

-It’s a good idea to have other bonsai trees in progress, while you wait, work and watch the seedlings grow.
+It’s a good idea to have other bonsai trees in progress while you wait, work and watch the seedlings grow.

+There are many plants that grow quickly from seed, including many tropicals.
 Begin with a plant that will eventually meet the desirable attributes of a good bonsai -- small leaves, proportionate flowers and a woody trunk.
 The tropical Acacia farnesiana is one such plant.

 The planting of this 'forest' began as a scattering of seeds in a long aluminum foil tray.
 In the beginning, the seedlings were allowed to grow tall to help develop the trunks.

 Eventually the small trees were cut in half!
 Any trees that were too close together or grew crooked were removed.

 This is not the traditional method of creating a grouping.
 It could, however, be a fun way to encourage a person's desire for growing bonsai from seed and at the same time fulfilling their need for instant gratification.